 - Ureteral Obstruction – upper tract obstruction may lead to bleeding

 - Hypersensitivity to TXA

 What do the studies demonstrate?

-MATTERs was a retrospective, observational trial that compared TXA administration with non-TXA administration in combat casualties receiving at least 1unit blood.
+MATTERs was a retrospective, observational trial that compared TXA administration with non-TXA administration in combat casualties receiving at least 1 unit blood.
 They also evaluated a subset of patients receiving a massive transfusion.
-They had 896 consecutive patients with combat wound, of which 293 received TXA.
-Their findings in the TXA group demonstrated a lower unadjusted mortality (17.4% vs. 23.9%; P=0.3); benefit greater in patients receiving MT (14.4% vs. 28.1%; P=.04) They said that TXA independently associated with survival (OR=7.7228; CI 3.016-17.322).
+There were 896 consecutive patients with a combat wound, of which 293 received TXA.
+Their findings in the TXA group demonstrated a lower unadjusted mortality (17.4% vs. 23.9%; p=0.03); benefit greater in patients receiving MT (14.4% vs. 28.1%; p=0.04) Their conclusion said TXA was independently associated with survival (OR=7.7228; CI 3.016-17.322).

-However, not everyone is convinced.
-There are physicians and scientists who are not so sure TXA is beneficial to everyone and in some cases, maybe harmful.
-Why does this happen?
-It may have to do with certain types of gene expression and/or the injury pattern.
-They are recommending to hold off on TXA until you can better identify who might benefit.
-This is determined in the emergency room.
-It is known, that giving TXA after three hours is harmful, there is no debate about that claim.
+There are physicians and scientists who believe TXA may not beneficial to everyone and in some cases, maybe harmful.
+This issue may have to do with certain types of gene expression and/or the injury pattern.
+Some studies recommend holding off on TXA administration until they arrive at the hospital and can conduct the proper lab work.
+As previously mentioned, giving TXA after three hours is harmful, there is no debate about that claim.